Hakuoki: Kyoto Winds - (Re)view

 20210509102705_1.jpg

-You are a young lady of the Yukimura clan in 19th century Japan.
+You are a young lady of the Yukimura clan in 19th-century Japan.
 The Tokugawa Shogunate is in power, but Japanese history dictates that this is soon to change.
 The Shogunate has enlisted the Shinsengumi, a group of trained warriors similar to that of mercenaries, to defend different cities in the nation and keep the peace, including Kyoto.
 You are seeking your father, who has gone missing in Kyoto, and inevitably cross paths with the Shinsengumi when you’re attacked by a group of crazed warriors.
-You are dressed as a boy for obvious and not-so-obvious reasons, but the Shinsegumi quickly see through your disguise and take you prisoner as a witness to the monstrous warriors to which they have some insidious relations.
+You are dressed as a boy for obvious and not-so-obvious reasons, but the Shinsegumi quickly see through your disguise and take you prisoner as a witness to the monstrous warriors with which they have some insidious relations.
 You eventually learn that the Shinsengumi are also looking for your father and a mutual agreement is made to look for him together while you remain their prisoner.
 As you spend time with the group, you get the opportunity to date a plethora of guys from the Shinsengumi or guys who are loosely associated with them.

 20210509102855_1.jpg

 That synopsis seems perfectly fine when looking at it from the perspective of someone who hasn’t played the game.
 As someone who has played it to a certain point, however, I can say that most of what I just described barely matters at all.
 There’s a reason why I like Nightshade and Dream Daddy a lot more than this and that’s because the sub-plot or main story that is actually taking place while you’re looking for a dude to date is engaging, or at least thought out.
 In Dream Daddy, it was about building upon your relationship with your daughter and dealing with the fact that she wasn’t going to be a kid forever.
-In Nightshade, there was some ninja shenanigans, backstabbing of the literal and figurative kind, and a more complex dynamic among main characters.
+In Nightshade, there were some ninja shenanigans, backstabbing of the literal and figurative kind, and a more complex dynamic among the main characters.

 The plot of Hakuoki: Kyoto Winds is barely a backdrop to what your goal of the game is.
 After 12 hours of ‘gameplay,’ a year has passed since you came to Kyoto and you still have no clue as to where your father is, a mission with which you never had much urgency.
 Every time it’s brought up, your character acts as though it’s so important to find him, but then seems content to go back to cooking, cleaning, and folding clothes for the Shinsengumi day in and day out.
 As the game goes on, it tries to inject drama with villains and plot twists, but they do nothing to change the character dynamics that are already in place.
 It just seems like power-fantasy nonsense that comes out of nowhere and is inserted into the story just to make things more interesting.
 In reality, they just make the game more boring or just confusing.